afik319/CodeEncoder/README.md

 ## What You Need to Know:

-Anyone who wants to add a new query should go to our folder on drive L and copy the **DBQueries** folder to their chosen location on drive C.
+Anyone who wants to add a new query should go to our folder on drive L and copy the **CodeEncoder** folder to their chosen location on drive C.

 This folder contains two essential files:
 1. **encryption_key.key** - the encryption key.